 - If leisurely lake paddling is more your speed, explore all or part of the Lake Superior Water Trail or the Lake Michigan State Water Trail.

 Nothing beats relaxing at a Wisconsin Bed and Breakfast after enjoying a long and scenic day on one of the state's rivers or lakes.
 Many of our Inns boast easy access to Wisconsin's top rivers and lakes.
+Not only that, but they boast exceptional hospitality and are ranked as some of the best places to stay in Wisconsin.
 Start planning your paddling adventure today, and book your vacation at one of Wisconsin's top lodging properties.